Rebuilding 327 Heads

 Remove Valves and Springs

-Release the tool slowly, then remove the metal shield and valve spring.
+Release the valve spring compressor slowly, then remove the metal shield and valve spring.
 If the head has been rebuilt before, there may be a shim underneath the spring.
-Remove this also.
+Make a note of where and how many shims there are.

 Remove the O-ring from the groove and slide the valve out.
 It's a good idea to keep each valve, spring, and shield together.